SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

 **Q:** Did AI create any of these patches?
 Can AI create these patches?
 Will AI be able to create these patches?

 **A:** Close your browser, clear your mind, and start learning how to do things the morally-correct way: yourself - with your own brain and your own two hands.
-You'll become infinitely more skilled of a person and you'll thank me later.
-Seriously.
+You'll become infinitely more skilled of a person and you won't regret it.